christiskatsouris/ivxPredictive/README.md

 ## Remark:

-In contrast to the ordinary least squares estimates, the opposite result seems to hold for the IVX estimator, that is, it seems to not be uniformly be improving when many parameters are estimated.
+In contrast to the ordinary least squares estimates, the opposite result seems to hold for the IVX estimator, that is, it seems to not uniformly be improving when many parameters are estimated.
 The particular aspect, is currently an open research question in the literature which worths further investigation.